gpantaz/gpantaz.github.io/content/publication/lost_in_space/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: 'Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing'
+publication: 'Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies'
-publication_short: EMNLP
+publication_short: NAACL

 abstract: 'An effective method for combining frozen large language models (LLM) and visual encoders involves a resampler module that creates a ‘visual prompt’ which is provided to the LLM, along with the textual prompt.
 While this approach has enabled impressive performance across many coarse-grained tasks like image captioning and visual question answering, more fine-grained tasks that require spatial understanding have not been thoroughly examined.
 In this paper, we use diagnostic classifiers to measure the extent to which the visual prompt produced by the resampler encodes spatial information.
 Our results show that this information is largely absent from the resampler output when kept frozen during training of the classifiers.
 However, when the resampler and classifier are trained jointly, we observe a significant performance boost.
 This shows that the compression achieved by the resamplers can in principle encode the requisite spatial information, but that more object-aware objectives are needed at the pretraining stage to facilitate this capability.'